Ashcroft318/prototype-proxy/README.md

 - **Anonymity:** Hides the user's real IP address by routing traffic through secure, anonymized channels.
 - **Encryption:** Utilizes modern encryption techniques to secure the data being transferred.
 - **Lightweight:** A minimal, efficient proxy for secure browsing.
 - **Emergency Kill-Switch:** Provides a mechanism to stop the proxy at any time for maximum control over the user's privacy.
+(Potential Implementation)
 - **Customizable:** Easily configurable to suit specific needs, such as adjusting proxy settings and kill-switch parameters.

 ## Installation